-Tort claims of up to \$1,000,000 are retained under the authority of the State Tort Claims Act.
+The risk of tort claims of up to \$1,000,000 are retained under the authority of the State Tort Claims Act.
 In addition, the State provides excess public officers' and employees' liability insurance up to \$10,000,000 via contract with a private insurance company.
 The North Carolina Community College System Office pays the premium, based on a composite rate, directly to the private insurer.

 Fire and other property losses are covered by the Public School Insurance Fund, a State-administered public entity risk pool.
 This fund is financed by premiums and interest and retains the risk for the \$10 million deductible per occurrence.
 Reinsurance is purchased by the fund to cover catastrophic events in excess of the \$10 million deductible.
+Property is covered under an all risk coverage contract.
+Building and contents are valued under a replacement cost basis.
+No coinsurance penalties apply.
 There have been no significant reductions in insurance coverage from the previous year and settled claims have not exceeded coverage in any of the past three fiscal years.
 State-owned vehicles are covered by liability insurance through a private insurance company and handled by the North Carolina Department of Insurance.
 The liability limits for losses are \$1,000,000 per claim and \$10,000,000 per occurrence.
-The community college pays premiums to the North Carolina Department of Insurance for the coverage.
+The College pays premiums to the North Carolina Department of Insurance for the coverage.
 Liability insurance for other College-owned vehicles is covered by contracts with private insurance companies.